RTFC Homepage

 New:

-When converting to Braille with the Hypertext Wizard, you can now call up the configuration dialog for the RTFC Braille Viewer directly from the context menus of the drop-down lists for the output format and the further steps, as well as the "Display" button.
-If you are converting to Braille shorthand, you can also go directly to the selection of a shortening profile for partial shorthand.
+When converting to Braille with the Hypertext Wizard, you can now open the configuration dialog for the RTFC Braille Viewer directly from the context menus of the output-format and further-steps drop-down lists, as well as from the "View" button.
+When converting to contracted Braille, you can also go directly here to select a contraction profile for partial contraction.

 New: